On Sunday 28th April, Nicola Roper will be running the Virgin Money London Marathon for the 3rd time. She is...

 Steve says "The Mouth Cancer Foundation has helped me and also, helped me to support other cancer patients when they most need it.
 I'm into motorcycles, tattoos, tortoises and music.
 I worked as a Health Care Assistant for a while and I'm now a Physiotherapy Assistant at the hospital that gave me such brilliant care and ultimately saved my life."

-Pat Jones and her family are tireless campaigners for the Mouth Cancer Foundation.
-Pat admits that before her daughter, Clare Jones, fell victim to tongue cancer at the age of just 23 years old in April 2007, she knew little about the disease.
-Now Pat is on a mission to raise as much awareness about this lesser known cancer as she can.
-She says "25% of mouth cancer cases are not associated with any known risk factor, hence the need for vigilance.
+Pat and Colin Jones and their family are tireless campaigners for the Mouth Cancer Foundation.
+Pat admits that before her daughter, Clare Jones, had tongue cancer at the age of just 23 years old in April 2007, she knew little about the disease.
+Now Pat and Colin are on a mission to raise as much awareness about this lesser known cancer as they can.
+Pat says "25% of mouth cancer cases are not associated with any known risk factor, hence the need for vigilance.
 If you notice a lump in your mouth that wasn't there before or a mouth ulcer which lasts for more than 3 weeks, you should see a dentist or doctor immediately."

 Clare was a student at Loughborough University when she was first diagnosed in February 2003.
 5 months later she became a member of the Mouth Cancer Foundation's Forum after an operation to remove the right side of her tongue, reconstruction with a flap from her right forearm and a neck dissection.
 Clare joined the Mouth Cancer Foundation initially to find out how others coped.
 In Clare's words "I would like to discuss my feelings with people who have experienced the same operation as myself".